-The war in eastern Ukraine entered its second summer.
+The war in Ukraine entered its second summer.
 Stalemate, trench warfare and artillery attacks increasingly characterised the conflict.
 While the crumbling Minsk ceasefire curbed a return to mass offensives and full-scale war, soldiers and civilians on both sides continued to die and the official UN death toll approached 7,000.

 Civilian neighbourhoods on the outskirts of Donetsk and Gorlovka bore the brunt of nightly barrages.
 Many families spent their days queuing to collect humanitarian aid, their nights huddled in bomb shelters.
 Donetsk's city centre, cloistered from the combat, assumed a strangely functional air, disrupted occasionally by the sound of heavy machine-gun fire echoing over its streets.